-Michael Prince is a television producer, director, filmmaker and photographer.
-He is based in Stirlingshire, on the edge of Scotland’s beautiful Trossachs National Park.
+Michael Prince is a television director, filmmaker and photographer based at the edge of Scotland’s Trossachs National Park.

 He is as enthused by inspirational views close to his Stirlingshire home as he is when venturing further afield to capture remote and iconic landscapes.
 Northumberland, North Yorkshire, the Scottish Highlands and the Outer Hebrides are enduring favourites.

 Despite the immediacy and convenience of the digital file format Michael remains dedicated to - and continually motivated by - working on classic film stock and techniques:

 “I find the slower, more contemplative process of working with larger format film cameras is a joy, with the aesthetic, atmosphere and anticipation that the follow-up chemical process creates - particularly when processing and printing my own black and white negatives - is an additional thrill.
 Current equipment includes my trusted old Hasselblad 503CX, an Ebony 4x5 with a Horseman 6x9 back, and a variety of wooden pinhole cameras, though I’m continually expanding my collection and trying new film cameras usually via ebay.”